raspberrypilearning/count-the-creatures/en/step_3.md

 ---

-If you need to it is possible to nest `or`{:class="block3operators"} blocks inside each other, like this
+If you need to it is possible to nest `or`{:class="block3operators"} blocks inside each other, like this:

 ```blocks3
 <<<touching color [#62EF9A] ?> or <touching color [#A9E6A1] ?>> or <<touching color [#A2F090] ?> or <touching color [#69C6AF] ?>>>